PengfeiLiAstro/LyaRTAnalytical/README.md

 For function `lya_spec_sim` using cached simulated Lya spectra,

 + Only certain discrete values of the input parameters have corresponding RT simulations.
 When using `lya_spec_sim`, input parameters other than the available ones will raise an error.
-Check Section **Available parameters of simulated Lya spectra with RT** for available parameters.
+Check Section [Available parameters of simulated Lya spectra with RT](### Available parameters of simulated Lya spectra with RT) for available parameters.

-### Author & Email
+## Author & Email

 Pengfei Li.

 Email: Pengfei.Li@utah.edu.

-### Citations
+## Citations

-Please cite Li & Zheng (2026) if you use the package.
+Please cite Li & Zheng (2026) if you adopt the formulae or functions related to this package.

 ## License